forestryio/create-static-site/packages/static-scripts/templates/hugo/README.md

 npm run clean
 ```

-# Configuration
-All build tasks are handled by Gulp and are located in `gulpfile.babel.js`.
-All parts of the build are configurable in discrete files to make management easy.

 ## Paths
-All build source and destination paths can be configured from `gulp.config.js`.
+All build source and destination paths can be configured from `static-scripts.config.js`.

 ## Hugo
-The build commands for Hugp can be configured from `gulp.config.js`.
+The build commands for Hugp can be configured from `static-scripts.config.js`.
 Build commands are set based on the `NODE_ENV` environment variable.
 You can optionally load different args using the `GENERATOR_ARGS` environment variable.

 Four options are available:
 - `default`: the default build commands that are always run